Natural Sciences (Biological)

 Conditional A-Level offers are typically made at the A*A*A level, or A*A*AA for applicants offering four relevant A-Levels or equivalent.
 You don't need to take a Sixth Term Examination Paper (STEP) or Advanced Extension Awards (AEA).

-A-Level or equivalent in Biology is essential, in addition to a further A-Level in any Maths or Science subject.
+A-Level or equivalent in Biology is essential, in addition to a further A-Level in either Maths, Physics or Chemistry.
 In general the wider the range of science subjects you study at A-Level, the greater choice you will have in the first year of the course and afterwards.
 Certain A-Levels are needed for certain subjects, such as A-Level Chemistry for those who intend to study first year Chemistry.

 You can watch a video of an example interview to get a sense of what to expect.